-- Folate blocker – alcohol blocks the absorption of folate, which is an important B vitamin.
-This is important in cell division and may increase your risk of cancer.
+- Folate blocker – alcohol blocks the absorption of folate, which is an essential B vitamin, and this is important in cell division and may increase your risk of cancer.

-- Increases your heart rate – those that consume alcohol, whether heavy or no, have an increased heart rate, which can lead to a heart condition.
+- Increases your heart rate – those who consume alcohol, whether heavy or not, have an increased heart rate, leading to a heart condition.

-- Breast cancer risk – breast cancer is just one of the cancers that can you can be more at risk for if you drink often.
+- Breast cancer risk – breast cancer is just one of the cancers you can be more at risk for if you drink often.

 Get the Help You Need With Alcoholism